Courses: International Reporting

 Office hours: By appointment

 In 1999 Klein joined CBS News 60 Minutes as a producer.
-He continues to contribute to the venerable American news program, as well as to a variety of other broadcasts in Canada and the US.
-He has written for The New York Times, The Christian Science Monitor and many other publications.
+He continues to contribute to the venerable American news program, and is also a regular contributor to The New York Times’ Retro Report series, which examines old news stories from new perspectives.

-He began his career as a radio reporter for National Public Radio, covering the Bosnian war and the 1994 invasion of Haiti, and he has covered war zones around the world.
+He began his career as a reporter for public radio and The Christian Science Monitor, covering the Bosnian war and the 1994 invasion of Haiti, and he has covered war zones around the world.
 In 1995 he was one of three founding producers of New York Times Television, a pioneer of small-format TV newsgathering.
-He was senior producer of I-Witness, an 18-hour documentary series for CBS in which video journalists spent months in the field covering a single topic, and he went on to film, edit and produce his own news documentaries, spending as much as a year shadowing his subjects for ABC News Nightline specials.
+He was senior producer of I-Witness, an 18-hour documentary series for CBS News in which video journalists spent months in the field covering a single topic, and he went on to film, edit and he filmed and produce his own news documentaries, spending as much as a year shadowing his subjects for ABC News Nightline specials.
 He was creator and executive producer of the History Channel documentary series Beyond Top Secret, which investigated clandestine operations around the world and earned numerous Emmy nominations, as well as mentions in The New York Times and on The Daily Show with Jon Stewart.
 From 2009-2010, he was the host of the national Canadian television program The Standard, in which he conducted interviews with global newsmakers.

-In addition to a Emmy for a Frontline documentary with his UBC students, Klein won on an Emmy for his 2000 60 Minutes investigation into the former Soviet Union’s smallpox weapons program, and shared an Emmy in 1996 for a documentary about global health.
-In 2003 he won a Rosalynn Carter Mental Health Journalism fellow at Emory University (researching suicide amongst genocide survivors), and an Ochberg Fellow at the Columbia University’s Dart Center for Journalism and Trauma (research PTSD amongst journalists).
+In addition to a Emmy for a Frontline documentary with his UBC students, Klein won on an Emmy for his 60 Minutes investigation with Mike Wallace into the former Soviet Union’s smallpox weapons program, and shared an Emmy for a documentary about global health.
+He was a Rosalynn Carter Mental Health Journalism fellow at Emory University (researching suicide amongst genocide survivors), and an Ochberg Fellow at the Columbia University’s Dart Center for Journalism and Trauma (research PTSD amongst journalists).
 He received the 2011 UBC President’s Award for Public Education through Media.

 Klein has previously taught at Columbia University’s Graduate School of Journalism and New York University’s Department of Journalism.
-He has an MS from Columbia and a BA (honours) in Philosophy from Pennsylvania State University, with specialized honours degrees in Economics and in Science, Technology and Society.
+He has an MS in Journalism from Columbia and a BA (honours) in Philosophy from Pennsylvania State University, with specialized honours degrees in Economics and in Science, Technology and Society.

 An avid SCUBA diver, accomplished jazz pianist and mediocre skier.